More Conservation Work in the Region

 Caroline, King George, and Spotsylvania Counties

-The Trust works with the George Washington Regional Commission – the regional planning commission serving Stafford, Spotsylvania, King George, and Caroline Counties and the City of Fredericksburg – to implement new local water quality standards under the Virginia Stormwater Management Program (VSMP).
-The Trust is also working across the region to permanently protect important forests, farmland, wetlands, and valuable Civil War sites and battlefields.
+The Trust works with the George Washington Regional Commission, the regional planning commission serving Stafford, Spotsylvania, King George, and Caroline Counties and the City of Fredericksburg.
+NVCT is participating in a grant funded by the National Fish and Wildlife Foundation to assess progress implementing the regional Green Infrastructure Plan in the jurisdictions.
+The grant allows for work to find new strategies and recommendations for these jurisdictions to meet water quality goals in an efficient and cost-effective way.
+The Trust also is working across the region to permanently protect important forests, farmland, wetlands, and valuable Civil War sites and battlefields.

 We look forward to connecting with communities and private landowners interested in conserving their land in these counties.
 We want to help you protect the land you love forever in this very significant part of Virginia.